ykamikawa/keras-PSPNet/README.md

 # keras-PSPNet

-Pyramid Scene persing Network is a model of semantic segmentation based on Fully Comvolutional Network.
+Pyramid Scene persing Network is a model of semantic segmentation based on Fully Convolutional Network.
 This repository contains the implementation of learning and testing in keras and tensorflow.

-## Architecutre
+## Architecture

-- atrous convalution
+- atrous convolution
 - residual module
 - pyramid pooling module

 ## Prerequirements

-- python3.6
+- python 3.6
 - opencv for python
-- keras,tensorflow
+- keras, tensorflow

 ## Usage

 ### train
-- Segmentation involveing multiple categories
+- Segmentation involving multiple categories

     ` python train.py --options `